 There are a lot of causes for a sagging sewer line.
 The soil that supports a part of the sewer line sometimes settles, allowing the line to sag.
 Changes in temperature, heavy rains, or poor soil compaction when the pipe was laid can contribute to a sagging sewer line.
 As trees grow, their roots sometimes exert pressure against the soil and, by extension, the sewer pipe.

 When a sewer line starts to sag, homeowners experience a clogged pipe, backed-up sewer line, or sewage leakage.
-If our plumbing technicians at High 5 Plumbing find a sagging sewer line when doing a camera inspection, we can offer you a variety of options on how you can fix the problem and get your plumbing system working the way it should again.
+If our plumbing technicians at High 5 Plumbing, Heating & Cooling find a sagging sewer line when doing a camera inspection, we can offer you a variety of options on how you can fix the problem and get your plumbing system working the way it should again.

 Pipe Joints and Shifting